 There is one male bald eagle, Abe, at Seneca Park Zoo.
 Abe was born in 1991 and arrived at the Zoo in 1999.
 Abe has suffered wing injuries in his natural range and cannot fly.
 Abe recognizes our different zoo keepers and greets them with a screeching cry upon recognition.
-We also have a juvenile bald eagle that was hatched in May and came to the Zoo in August 2014.
-The sex of the juvenile is currently unknown and is also non-releasable due to a wing injury.

 International Union for Conservation of Nature (IUCN) status: Least concern.
 The great bird of prey was once in danger of extinction due to DDT pesticide and hunting.
 After years of efforts to preserve the species, on June 28, 2007, the Interior Department took the bald eagle off the Federal List of Endangered and Threatened Wildlife and Plants.
 Conservation efforts of the United States’ national bird will continue under the Migratory Bird Treaty Act and the Bald and Golden Eagle Protection Act.

 Bald eagles live in North America from Florida to Alaska.
 They roost in tall trees near clean, fish-filled water in undeveloped areas.